MattAliriza/MsTest-Web-Api-ExtentReportsCore/README.md

 ## WebTask file:
 This contains two automation scripts for 'Task 2'.
 The reason for having two automation scripts is to demonstrate using Test data that has been hard coded and test data that has been read in from a csv file.

+<br> The test method called 'Web_Test_DynamiclyFetchingTestData' will execute as many times as there are lines in the csv file.

 <br>